fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 An example way to use this is included in `support/custom_ui_vimrc`.
 In there, these autocommands are used to create buffer-local mappings for any files visited while debugging and to clear them when completing debugging.
-This is particularly useful for commadns like `<Plug>VimspectorBalloonEval` which only make sense while debugging (and only in the code window).
+This is particularly useful for commands like `<Plug>VimspectorBalloonEval` which only make sense while debugging (and only in the code window).
 Check the commented section `Custom mappings while debugging`.